 “I feel I’m just a facilitator for conversations,” says Guo, associate professor of comparative literature.
 She is insistent that, in a course covering such a large topic, there cannot be only one expert.
 “I have students come (along) teaching with me.”

-This semester, South Carolina Honors College students are investigating rice and tea, two goods that link Asia, South Carolina and many other countries and cultures.
+This semester, South Carolina Honors College students are investigating rice and tea, two goods that directly or indirectly link Asia, South Carolina and many other countries and cultures.
 Through a series of readings, documentaries, presentations and immersive experiences, students unravel the global and local histories of rice and tea, approaching what Guo calls a “glocal” — global plus local — perspective.

 “I just assigned cookbooks for students to review,” says Guo, “and I told them that every good cookbook has a backstory there.
 So it's never just about a bunch of recipes.
 There is always a narrative there, so it's a little bit like literature.”